New York Court Records

 How to Look Up Family Law Cases in New York

 The New York Unified Court System has a central online portal for accessing cases filed in courts around the state.
 The eCourts platform provides a dedicated section for active cases in Family Courts in all 62 counties of New York.
 It also includes ongoing cases filed in New York Integrated Domestic Violence (IDV) Courts in select counties with such courts.
+Searching for family court records can be done by case number, party name, or attorney, and the online system is designed to facilitate searching for specific cases.

 How to Request New York Family Court Records